NikhilMank/Portfolio_Website/data/MyData/projects.md

 ## Smart Receipt Scanner

-Built a serverless full-stack web application that helps users scan receipts, automatically extract purchase data, categorize expenses, and analyze spending behavior.
+Built a serverless full-stack web application that helps users scan receipts, automatically extract purchase data (using OCR and regular expressions), categorize expenses, and analyze spending behavior.

 The project was designed as a practical real-world finance tool and demonstrates cloud-native application development using AWS services.